jagrvargen/alexa_skills_practice/README.md

 1. Launch the skill with the voice command "Alexa, run complement", or "Alexa, start complement".
 2. Upon launching, Alexa greets the user with "Welcome to complement, you're looking handsome today!"
-3. When ready for a complement, the user may tell Alexa, "Give me a complement", and Alexa will randomly respond with a complement from a short list of scripted complements.
+3. When ready for a complement, the user may tell Alexa, "Give me a complement", and Alexa will randomly respond with a complement from a short list of scripted phrases.